bwunder/anonym/docs/README.md

-## Autonomous Development and Testing with SQL Server on Linux
+## Autonomous Development and Testing with SQL Server for Linux
 Design, construct, reconstruct, simulate, evaluate a network of SQL Server instances.
 Six (6) or more SQL Instances on i5-8GB laptop - depending on the hardware resources - on Linux host using Docker Containers and each listening for network query requests on their